Divorce & Separation

 • Religious reasons

 Couples also choose to separate as a way to find time to reflect and reunite or make a final decision on divorce.
+This decision can bring clarity and ensure that if a divorce does occur, both parties feel it was considered carefully.

 In Tennessee, the process starts when you file a complaint for legal separation that provides the court with the grounds for pursuing separation.
 We live in a “mixed divorce state” which means providing specific reasoning is not required in both separation and divorce proceedings, but grounds could be used to initiate the process.